lawik/notes/README.md

-This is an aspirational project for doing
+This is an aspirational project for doing a lot of my res